With help from this post, you could start earning money from your photography today if everything goes to plan.

 Go out tonight with your camera and take some photos at a local club/gig/event.

 This is a bit of an ongoing joke with photographers: the best way to make money from photography is to sell your camera.

 There’s no point in having these lying around, collecting dust.
-You may as well sell them to make some money or, if you’re feeling really generous, you could give them to a friend who’s starting out.
+You may as well sell them to make some money.
+If you’re feeling really generous, however, you could give them to a friend who’s starting out.

 Another great way to make money is to go to flea markets and look for old cameras.
 Take them to shops or eBay and earn a profit.
 It does help to know what you’re talking about though.

 7 – Assist